• Skip to primary navigation

 Potatoes: This calls for Yukon Gold potatoes but you can use russet potatoes, baby potatoes, or even red potatoes.

-Butter melted: I use unsalted butter.
+Butter melted: We use unsalted butter.
 Vegan butter and olive oil are great substitutes as well.
 Herb butter and Garlic butter are other good options.

 Salt and pepper: Add them both to taste.